Quinstedt/DIT113MqttWorkshop/README.md

 > [Common Error With Mosquitto](https://github.com/Quinstedt/DIT113MqttWorkshop/wiki/Mosquitto-Common-Error)

 # Tasks
-Remember to create different issues, use labels and use feature branches :smile:
+Remember to create different issues, use labels and use feature branches :smile:<br>
+A few implementation are missing and your job is to implement them, they are mark with a TODO in the code. <br>

 ## Android studio
-A few implementation are missing, they are mark with a TODO. <br>
 **:bangbang::warning: NOTE:** You dont need to understand how android studio or the voice recognition works, you should focus on understanding the MQTT connection.
 I have added comments and additional documentation for those that may be interested.
 We will cover Android Studio during the Android studio lecture.
+<br>Before moving to the implementation of the missing parts in the past, start with the first task here.
+That will provide you a better understanding of the code that you need to use in Android Studio.

 - [ ] Create a class diagram for the android class in "com.quinstedt.speechtotext" folder. <br>	*You should only include the 4 classes in that folder*
 - [ ] Add a picture to the README
-- [ ] BrokerConnection class - define a subscription topic and subscribe to the connection
+- [ ] BrokerConnection class - define a subscription topic and subscribe to the connection message
 - [ ] MainActivity class - define a publish topic for the color commands and publish the color command

 ## Arduino IDE/Wio Terminal